 - 1. What is telehealth?
 CCHP.
 Excellent set of definitions for telehealth and related terms and a one-pager A Framework for Defining Telehealth. - 2.
-CMS Telehealth Services Booklet.
+CMS Telehealth Services Fact Sheet.
 CMS.
 Excellent resource with the details of telehealth service delivery for Medicare beneficiaries.
-Info also applies to CAHs/RHCs. - CMS List of Telehealth Services.
+Info also applies to CAHs/RHCs. - 3.
+CMS List of Telehealth Services.
 CMS.
 Complete list of telehealth services and codes frequently updated during the COVID-19 pandemic but usually just updated annually. - 4.
 Physician Fee Schedule Look-Up Tool.
 CMS.
 Use this tool to search pricing amounts for billing codes. - 5.
 Current State Laws & Reimbursement Policies.
 CCHP.
 Telehealth policy changes, including comprehensive, state-specific look-up tool with state Medicaid statutes and other information related to telehealth policy and allowances. - 6.
 Billing for Telehealth Encounters An Introductory Guide on Fee for Service.
 CCHP.
+July 2023.
+This resource is updated every year; readers may need to search for the most recent edition.
+Excellent information about telehealth billing and reimbursement.

-March 2021.
-Excellent information about telehealth billing and reimbursement. - 7.
-American Medical Association Telehealth Implementation Playbook.
+- 7. American Medical Association Telehealth Implementation Playbook.
 American Medical Association.
 This is a long document at 128 pages, but it is exceptionally complete and well done.
 Recommend scrolling through the document for the parts that apply, such as Designing the Workflow and references to documentation. - 8.
 National Consortium of Telehealth Resource Centers Provides trusted consultation, resources, and news at no cost to help you plan your experience.
 Start here to find the HRSA-funded Telehealth Resource Center representing your state. - 9.
-TELEHEALTH.HHS.GOV Excellent telehealth resources from HRSA.
+Telehealth.HHS.gov.
+HRSA.
+Comprehensive telehealth resource. - 10.
+Medicare Telehealth Payment Eligibility Analyzer CMS.
+Use this analyzer to check if an address is eligible for a Medicare telehealth originating site payment, noting that the address is not in a metropolitan statistical area (MSA) OR if it does fall in an MSA, the address must be in a rural area and be a primary care or mental health geographic Health Professional Shortage Area (HPSA).
+Note that geographic limits for originating sites do not apply through Dec 31, 2024. - 11.
+Telehealth Essentials.
+MATRC.
+One pager on telehealth essentials. - 12.
+Resources for Telehealth at Safety Net Settings.
+University of California San Francisco Center for Vulnerable Populations.
+Several telehealth resources.